ELowry/WinGet-Updater/README.md

 ## Installation

-1. **Download the latest release** from the [Releases tab](../../releases/latest) in the sidebar.
+1. **Download the latest release** from the [Releases tab](../../releases/latest).
+2. Choose your preferred method:

+### Option 1: Installer (Recommended)

+1. Download `WingetUpdaterSetup.exe`.
+2. Run the installer.
+3. Choose your automation settings (Run at Startup / Wake) during setup.
+4. That's it!

+### Option 2: Portable / Zip

+1. Download the Source code (zip) or the release zip.
 2. Extract the files.
 3. Double-click `install-winget-updater.bat`.
    - _Note: This will ask for administrator permissions to set up the automation._
-4. Follow the simple on-screen prompts to choose when you want updates to run.
+4. Follow the simple on-screen prompts to choose your automation settings (Run at Startup / Wake).
 5. _You can now delete the downloaded files._

 ## Usage